NLnetLabs/rpki-doc/source/krill/multi-user/authorization.rst

 -----------

 Internally within Krill each REST API endpoint requires the logged in user to have a specific Krill permission in order to execute the request.
-You do not need to be aware of these permissions or permission mappings (except perhaps if you wish to customize the Krill authorization behaviour via :ref:`custom authorization policies <doc_krill_multi_user_custom_policies>`).

 Role Based Access Control
 -------------------------